Makeup Removers vs. Cleansers: What’s Really the Difference?

 The Difference Between Makeup Removers and Cleansers

-Makeup removers are not to be confused—or replaced—with cleansers.
-True to their name, makeup removers are beneficial in that they can remove foundation, blush, concealer, eye shadow, and other cosmetics from the surface of your skin.
-Makeup removers can be found in various different textures and formulations, but the best ones are those which can remove your makeup without stripping your skin of its natural oils.
+Makeup removers are not to be confused or replaced with cleansers.
+True to their name, makeup removers are beneficial in that they can remove foundation, blush, concealer, eye shadow and other cosmetics from the surface of your skin.
+Makeup removers can be found in various textures and formulations, but the best ones are those which can remove your makeup without stripping your skin of its natural oils.

-Cleansers, on the other hand, serve the main purpose of removing dirt, sweat, sebum, and other pore-clogging impurities from the surface of your skin before they have a chance to mix with bacteria and wreak havoc.
+Cleansers, on the other hand, serve the main purpose of removing dirt, sweat, sebum and other pore-clogging impurities from the skin before they have a chance to mix with bacteria and wreak havoc.
 Cleansers are available in all different shapes, sizes, and textures, including foam, gel, oil, cream, balm, and exfoliators.
-Your skin type and concerns should help dictate the type of cleanser you use, as some as better-suited to particular skin types than others.
+Your unique skin-care concerns can help dictate the type of cleanser you use, as some are better-suited to particular skin types than others.

-If you prefer cleansing your skin and removing your makeup at the same time, this micellar water might just be your ideal match.
+If you prefer cleansing your skin and removing your makeup at the same time, a micellar water might just be your ideal match.
 Garnier’s all-in-one waterproof cleanser removes makeup — even waterproof mascara — as well as cleanses and soothes the skin.
 No need for rinsing or harsh rubbing.
 Just a few gentle strokes with a cotton pad will do the trick.

 Foaming cleansers start out as a liquid, then transform into a bubbly lather to help remove dirt and impurities.
 Our recommendation?
 SkinCeuticals Foaming Cleanser, a lightweight pore cleanser for all skin types.